-One of the best novelty golf head covers out there, Daphne's will really liven up your golf bag with the emphasis on fun.
+One of the best novelty golf headcovers out there, a Daphnes headcover will really liven up your golf bag with, the emphasis on fun.
 There are over 175 designs to tickle your fancy and they’ve been going for over 40 years now.
 The name comes from the owner Jane Spicer’s mum and the pair of them set up their animal headcover business.

 Every product carries a lifetime guarantee and they’re as durable as they are fun.
 If visiting the company’s website there is a Hall of Fame section for the men and women who rely on Daphne’s headcovers, the most notable being one Tiger Woods.
 When he won the Masters in 1997 they received a phone order for 30,000 Tiger headcovers plus an extra $30,000 to help get the order out quickly.

 This is really smart with the embroidered two-tone black and white polyurethane cover and velour-padded interior.
 And it’s a fraction of the price compared to many of its contemporaries in this market.